-Bullying has no gender and IS NOT part of growing up.
+Bullying IS NOT part of growing up.
 One incident of bullying behaviour is serious enough but when it is persistent over a period of time it becomes a devastating problem.
-The detrimental impact bullying can have on the physical, emotional, academic, social and personal well-being of children and young people cannot be underestimated.
+The detrimental impact bullying behaviour can have on the physical, emotional, academic, social and personal well-being of children and young people cannot be underestimated.
 At best, bullying causes great distress which can continue right through adulthood.
 At worst, bullying can lead to self-harm and suicide.

 These things can happen at school or at home, but they can also happen online or on social networks.
 Bullying can also be part of other forms of abuse, including neglect, emotional, physical and sexual abuse.